 We did not identify any RCTs comparing progestogen treatment with placebo.
 We assessed comparisons between oral progestogens and other medical therapies separately according to different regimens.

-Short-cycle progestogen therapy during the luteal phase (medroxyprogesterone acetate or norethisterone for 7 to 10 days, from day 15 to 19) was inferior to other medical therapy, including tranexamic acid, danazol and the progestogen-releasing intrauterine system (Pg-IUS (off of the market since 2001)), releasing 60 mcg of progesterone daily, with respect to reduction of menstrual blood loss (mean difference (MD) 37.29, 95% confidence interval (CI) 17.67 to 56.91; I2 = 50%; 6 trials, 145 women).
+Short-cycle progestogen therapy during the luteal phase (medroxyprogesterone acetate or norethisterone for 7 to 10 days, from day 15 to 19) was inferior to other medical therapy, including tranexamic acid, danazol and the progestogen-releasing intrauterine system (Pg-IUS (off the market since 2001)), releasing 60 mcg of progesterone daily, with respect to reduction of menstrual blood loss (mean difference (MD) 37.29, 95% confidence interval (CI) 17.67 to 56.91; I2 = 50%; 6 trials, 145 women, low-quality evidence).
 The rate of satisfaction and the quality of life with treatment was similar in both groups.
 The number of bleeding days was greater on the short cycle progestogen group compared to other medical treatments.
 Adverse events (such as gastrointestinal symptoms and weight gain) were more likely with danazol when compared with progestogen treatment.
 We note that danazol is no longer in general use for treating HMB.

 The evidence supporting these findings was limited by low or very low gradings of quality; thus, we are uncertain about the findings and there is a potential that they may change if we identify other trials.